schwemmecomics/schwemme-comics/content/comics/144/index.en.md

 Although the characters should be aware they are characters in a comic, after the first volume of the series was published.

 *Inspired, again, by e9m.
-You might overestimate my creativeness.
+You might overestimate my creativeness.*

----